automl/automl_template/README.md

 2. Select yourself, the owner of the new repository.
 3. Give your repository a name.
 4. Make it public/private.
 If making it private, you'll have automated [workflow](#workflows) limits.
 5. Select **Include all branches** if you want published docs.
-No harm even if you don't.
+May as well even if you don'tn need docs yet!
 6. Click **Create repository from template**

 Once you've done those steps, you'll want to download your repo, generate the template